 Now you may have said, ‘Sure, I hear you, let’s use a bot for my online store.’.
 But then wondered what you could even do with the chatbot in your store.
 No worries.
 Here are a few functions for which you could employ a chatbot:

 If a customer is in a hurry, they’d want to get exactly what they need, as soon as possible.
 Rather than making them search on your website, wait for the page to load, then apply filters and hope to find their perfect product, just let them send a quick message about what exactly they’re looking for.

 Your chatbot could send them a carousel of products that meet their specifications.
 They can even make their purchases directly through the bot.
 No need for them to go through a complex process with multiple steps that would leave them frustrated and tempted to actually abandon their cart.

 We’ve established that emails don’t have a phenomenal open rate in general.
 But then how is your faithful clientele supposed to know that you’re running a sale?

 Here’s where your chatbots deployed on messaging platforms can start getting involved.
 Campaigns on Facebook Messenger have an open rate of about 98%.
 With people spending more time on messaging platforms than on social media these days, it’s clear that they’d prefer to see your offers as instant messages.

-On average, online shopping cart abandoned rate is 70% worldwide.
+On average, the online shopping cart abandonment rate is 70% worldwide.
 That amounts to trillions of dollars worth of missed opportunities.
 Research by Forrester indicates annual losses of up to $18 trillion.

 Chatbot service for eCommerce scan rush to the rescue.
 These heroes can send users reminders about their shopping carts that they left idle or abandoned.
 The bots can tempt customers to dive back into shopping by sending them messages on Instant Messaging platforms like Facebook Messenger and offering limited-time discounts.